bezurn004/Obsi-Forge-Apedia/Oracles/Planets/OCL_Planet-Jovian.md

 ## Source
 SourceMaterial: "Ironsworn: Starforged"
 SourceAuthor: "Shawn Tompkin"
+SourceLink:

 ## Page
-Alias: "Planet:Jovian Oracle"
+aliases:
+  - "Planet: Jovian Oracle"
+  - "Planet: Jovian Atmosphere Oracle"
+  - "Planet: Jovian Settlement Oracle"
+  - "Planet: Jovian Observed From Space Oracle"
+  - "Planet: Jovian Planetside Feature Oracle"
+  - "Planet: Jovian Life Oracle"
+  - "Planet: Jovian Sample Names Oracle"
-PageType: "Oracle"
+PageType: Oracle
-PageCategory: "Planet"
+PageCategory: Planet
+PageOrder: 5

 ## Oracle
 Oracle: Planet
 OracleFocus: Jovian
+OracleDescriptor: "Dense gases make up discernible and colorful layers on the way down to this planet’s tiny core of dense rock and magma.
+Storms perpetually rage in the Atmosphere with constant winds blowing at hurricane force or greater.
+It is said that some individual storms have lasted for centuries."
 ---
 # [[_OCL_Index|Oracle]] - [[_OCL_Planets|Planets]]: Jovian
 Dense gases make up discernible and colorful layers on the way down to this planet’s tiny core of dense rock and magma.
 Storms perpetually rage in the Atmosphere with constant winds blowing at hurricane force or greater.
 It is said that some individual storms have lasted for centuries.

-## Oracle: Atmosphere
+## Oracle: Jovian Atmosphere
+> [!mechanics]- | Roll > %%GetDice%% | Guidance
+> The baseline for planet habitability, see [[_OCL_Planets#Planet Atmospheres|Planet Atmosphere]] for the effects of each atmosphere for human life.^guidance-Atmosphere

 | 1d100 | Result |
 |:---:|:--- |
 | 1-50 | Toxic |
 | 51-65 | Corrosive |
 | 66-85 | Marginal |
 | 86-100 | Breathable |
-^table-ISSF-Core1-0-OclPlanetJovianAtmosphere
+^table-Atmosphere

-## Oracle: Jovian: Settlements
+## Oracle: Jovian Settlements
-### Oracle: Settlements: Terminus
+### Oracle: Settlements - Terminus
+> [!mechanics]- | Roll > %%GetDice%% | Guidance
+> Choose or roll on possible settlements located on this planet. ^guidance-Settlement-Terminus

 | 1d100 | Result |
 |:---:|:--- |
 | 1-50 | None |